PMArkive/repository/systems/GBA/documentation/components/index.md

 };
 </script>

-## A Searchable table of components that the Gameboy Advance(AGB) uses.
+## A full table of every AGB component and their part names.

 <input type="text" id="AGBInput" onkeyup="searchFunction()" placeholder="Search for Component/Part Number">